March 16, 2023

 You can also take part in expense reimbursement.
 That means your employee pays up front, and you reimburse them on their paycheck.
 However, be careful with this option because it could lead to your business expenses causing financial hardships for your employees.
 At the same time, reimbursement leads to unnecessary paperwork and introduces risk of error - both of which could cut into your business’s bottom line.

-Get Ramp to take control over your business finances
+Take control of your business finances

 Ramp is dedicated to helping businesses of all sizes make informed decisions.
 We adhere to strict editorial guidelines to ensure that our content meets and maintains our high standards.